FakeGreenDress/HudsonCountyTransitMap/README.md

 - Hoboken HOP bus
 - Red & Tan buses (Operated by CoachUSA, have yet to find any route data newer than 2010)
 - [A&C Buses](http://acbuscorp.com/index.html)
-- Ferry terminals
 - Liberty Landing Ferry
 - Ferries to Ellis Island and the Statue of Liberty
-- NJT Bus Route lines connected to bus numbers (and possibly their destinations outside Hudson County)
+- Simplified/reduced NJT Bus Route lines
-- Meadowlands Rail Line (NJT)
 - Bike lanes (may need to crowdsource info on new lanes in Jersey City)
 - Additional connections to NYC Subway
 - Schedules and realtime data